sakibbiswas/summer-camp-client/src/Readme.md

 * I can use framer animation in this website.
 * I can used React hook form and useTitle all the routs.
 * I create admin & instructor route
 * I install a mongodb and send data on the database .
+* Admin email  sakib@gmail.com and password Sakib#9988